 Craft glue or paper craft glue is widely used in the world of card making and scrapbooking.
 From the simple act of bonding paper and cardstock together to adding die-cuts, stickers, and other embellishments on the card front - the use of glue is necessary.

-In this handmade card, Altenew’s design team member Erum used the 2-in-1 Precision Glue Pen to adhere fine die-cuts onto her card front.
+In this handmade card, Altenew’s design team member Erum used the 2-in Precision Glue Pen to adhere fine die-cuts onto her card front.
 Since she used vellum paper for her floral images, she decided to use a hot glue gun to ensure that they stick properly onto the Kraft cardstock.

 VI.
 Finding the Best Adhesives For Your Bonding Needs

 With the wide variety of options available in the market, it can be overwhelming to choose the best one for your bonding needs.
-Now that you’ve learned a few facts, pros, and cons about various kinds of adhesive, you can easily decide which ones to get the next time you go shopping for crafting supplies.
+Now that you’ve learned a few facts, pros, and cons about various kinds of glue, you can easily decide which ones to get the next time you go shopping for crafting supplies.
 Whether you need one for some simple bonding around your home or the strongest craft glue for your DIY crafts, any type of adhesive will always come in handy.